 - Add too many key files with ssh-add command

 If you are still getting this error, check the following solutions.

 - Use a Specific SSH Key for a Specific SSH Server

-- Increase MaxAuthTries in SSH client
+- Increase MaxAuthTries in SSH server

 Use a Specific SSH Key for a Specific SSH Server in configuration file